audiyofan/jx12-project/README.md

     Copyright 2014 - Grégoire HUBERT

-This work implies the use of **LETAL VOLTAGES** causing severe injuries or death.
+This work implies the use of **LETHAL VOLTAGES** causing severe injuries or death.
 You have been warned.

 ## What is this secret audio project ?